qqq201/vim-tmux-config/README.md

-# MY VIM and TMUX configuration on WSL
+# MY simple VIM and TMUX configuration in WSL

 Terminal: Windows Terminal

 Font: Inconsolata NF

-Fish as the main shell.
-I use [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) to install packages and some themes (current theme is batman)
+Shell: Fish.
+I use [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) to install some packages and themes (the current theme is batman)

 Have a nice theme with Tmux by [oh-my-tmux](https://github.com/pangliang/oh-my-tmux)

 ## Key bindings in VIM
-- Ctrl t: open NERD tree
+- Ctrl t: open the NERD tree

 - Ctrl [h/j/k/l]: switch between windows (also tmux panes)